john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   }
   ```

-### Objects properties can contain a number of value types
+### Objects properties can contain a number of value types.
 **Inside the object, you can include values** such as: *strings, numbers, booleans, functions, other objects, or arrays.* In the example below, we have an object literal "car" with a number of key values pairs about that car, including its name, options, etc.
 ```JavaScript
   const car = {